 Dev remains active in the Children's Museum Tucson and the Gootter Foundation, which works on Sudden Cardiac Death issues and recently donated its 100th AED unit to a local school.
 He is also on the Board of Advisors for Angel Charity for Children, which is now in its 32nd year of raising money for Southern Arizona children's charities.
 This year, Angel Charity will raise over $750,000 for Girls Scouts of Southern Arizona, El Groupo, and AVIVA Family Services.

 Dev is also a member of the University of Arizona Law College Association Board of Directors, where he served as President from 2010-2012, and he is a member of the State Bar of Arizona's Civil Rules Committee, which proposes, reviews and analyzes the Arizona Rules of Civil Procedure.

-One of Tucson's 40 under 40 by the Tucson Hispanic Chamber of Commerce and the Arizona Daily Star.
-This award recognizes 40 outstanding individuals under 40 years of age that have excelled in their professional careers and have made a meaningful impact in the Tucson community.
+Matt is also one of Tucson's 40 under 40 as awarded by the Tucson Hispanic Chamber of Commerce and the Arizona Daily Star recognizing 40 outstanding individuals under 40 years of age that have excelled in their professional careers and have made a meaningful impact in the Tucson community.

-Matt has a well-earned reputation as the go-to lawyer in Southern Arizona for all things tech related.
-He speaks at seminars on a regular basis and has a popular column in the Writ, the Pima County Bar Association's (PCBA) monthly magazine, educating lawyers how to use technology in their practice.
+Matt has a well-earned reputation as the go-to lawyer in Southern Arizona for all things tech-related.
+He has also started speaking to law students and lawyers about mindfulness in the stressful legal environment.
+He speaks at seminars on a regular basis and has a popular column in the Writ, the Pima County Bar Association's (PCBA) monthly magazine, educating lawyers how to maintain balance in the modern fast-paced world.